l2c0r3/blobfish/README.md

 # Chessboard display
-The visualisation of the chessboard is optimized for monospace fonts, so the application should be run in a terminal with a monospace font (e.g. Cascadia Mono)
+The visualisation of the chessboard is optimized for monospace fonts, so the application should be run in a terminal with a monospace font (e.g. Cascadia Mono).
+The font also needs to support Unicode symbols.

 # Overview of the implementation